percona/everest/CONTRIBUTING.md

-# Contributing to Percona Everest backend
+# Contributing to Percona Everest API Server

-Percona Everest backend uses two types of methods:
+Percona Everest API Server uses two types of methods:

 - "own" methods, such as registering a Kubernetes cluster in Everest and listing the clusters.
 -  proxy methods for the Kubernetes API, including all resource-related methods like database-cluster, database-cluster-restore, and database-engine.